robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 ## Creation of LaTeX `natbib` citations

 For citations in scientific manuscripts written in LaTeX, the natbib package is widely used.
-To create a LATEX output file with natbib citations, Pandoc simply has to be run with the `--natbib` option.
+To create a LATEX output file with natbib citations, Pandoc simply has to be run with the `--natbib` option, but without the `--filter pandoc-citeproc` parameter.

 ## Database of cited references